LLNL/Abmarl/docs/src/gridworld.rst

 is True, it can attack the same agent twice in the same turn.
 Looking at the `attack strength` and `initial health` of the agents, we can see that `agent0` should be able to kill `agent3` with only two attacks. `agent0` launches no attacks on encoding 2 and two attacks on encoding 3.
-Because `agent3` is the only agent of encoding 3 and because `stacked attacks` is True, it gets attacked twice in one turn, resulting in its death.
+Because `agent3` is the only agent of encoding 3 and because `stacked attacks` are allowed, it gets attacked twice in one turn, resulting in its death.
 Even though `agent1` and `agent2` are in `agent0`'s `attack mapping` and `attack range`, neither of them is attacked because `agent0` specified zero attacks on encoding 2.